ds5010/spring-2023/install.md

 * [conda and pip](https://www.anaconda.com/blog/understanding-conda-and-pip) -- anaconda.com

 ## conda basics

+You can use conda to create multiple environments with various installed libraries.

 * create a new environment called "myenv" and install the latest seaborn and friends from conda-forge
 ```